-The Library Director, after reviewing the recommendation, will render a decision on taking the action requested and will notify the patron of said decision.
+The Library Director, after reviewing the recommendation, will render a decision on the requested action and will notify the patron of said decision.
 A final appeal may be made to the Library Board of Trustees.

 A copy of the request form without identifying patron information will be sent to the ALA Office of Intellectual Freedom and the Rhode Island Library Association (RILA) Intellectual Freedom Committee.
 The request form in its entirety may be publically available per RIGL 38-2.